What is Pickleball?

 The sport is governed by the USA Pickleball Association (USAPickleball.org), which maintains the rules, promotes the sport, sanctions tournaments, and provides player ratings.
 For more information or to learn more on the sport, please visit: usapickleball.org.

 Top five reasons you’ll enjoy the sport of Pickleball:

 - Pickleball is Fun & Social – Whether you are a new member of Forest Hill or looking to meet new people, it is the friendliest sporting event.
 Socializing with your doubles partner, your opponents, and those playing on other courts are all parts of the pickleball fun.
-All are welcome to drop in nights on Tues, Thurs, and sometimes Sundays.
-Brian is also holding Pickleball 101 clinics to get started in the game of Pickleball.
-Email email@example.com or text/call to set up an appointment.
+All are welcome to drop in nights on Tues, Thurs, and Sundays.
+All you need is yourself and a paddle!
+No experience needed.

 - The Pickleball court is smaller than tennis.
 An official pickleball court has an area approximately 3-4 times smaller than a tennis court.
 This means longer rallies and less real estate to cover – ideal for those of us who don’t move as well as we once did.

 - Pickleball is for All Ages.
 It is for families, parent/ child, husband/wife and friends.
 Being a smaller court, it allows all ages to enjoy and have fun.

 - Pickleball does not have a steep learning curve.
 Having played tennis, racquetball or squash previously can help, but Pickleball can be played by most everyone.
 After a Pickleball 101 clinic and a few lessons or times on the court, you will be rallying with the rest of the members.